dspearson/librespot-auth/README.md

 ## Pre-built binaries

-Pre-built statically-linked binaries are available under the releases section for 64-bit Linux systems.
+Pre-built statically-linked binaries are available under the releases section for 64-bit Linux and Windows systems.

 ## Building